STERNUM ANATOMY

 • Also called the Angle of Louis

-• Runs horizontally across the chest and serves as a key reference point for anatomical examination
+• Runs horizontally across your chest and serves as a key reference point for anatomical examination

 STERNAL BODY